-We’ve now opened more advent calendar windows than there are left to reveal, so the final countdown to Christmas is definitely on.
-Do you have all your presents sorted or have you left things to the last minute?
+The countdown to Christmas is definitely on here at Parrot Street HQ.
+Do you have all your presents sorted or are you likely to end up leaving things to the last minute?

-2020 definitely isn’t making it easy for those that like to shop at the last minute – severe postal delays, supply issues and restrictions around shopping on the High Street aren’t a great combination.
+The signs are that things might get a bit tricky this year for those that like to shop at the last minute – postal delays and supply issues aren’t a great combination.
 So, what can you do if you want to be able to put gifts under the tree, but you’ve left it too late to order online or shop in person?

 We’ve put on our thinking caps on and come up with a few really thoughtful ideas, for both adults and children, which can be sorted out quickly and easily from home.
 You just need access to a computer and printer!